-Code Provision A.2.1 stipulates that the roles of chairman and chief executive officer should be separated and should not be performed by the same individual.
-The chairman of the Company also acted as chief executive officer of the Company during the year under review, which was deviated from the requirement of the Code Provision A.2.1.
+Code provision A.2.1 of the CG Code stipulates that the roles of chairman and chief executive officer should be separated and should not be performed by the same individual.
+Mr. Xu Dong, the chairman of the Company, also acted as chief executive officer of the Company during the year under review, which was deviated from the requirement of the code provision A.2.1.
 The Board considered that this structure was conductive with strong and consistent leadership, enabling the Company to make and implement decisions promptly and efficiently.

-The chairman of the Group takes the lead in formulating overall strategies and policies of the Group which include compliance with good corporate governance practices and to facilitate active contribution of Directors in Board activities.
+The chairman of the Company takes the lead in formulating overall strategies and policies of the Group which include compliance with good corporate governance practices and to facilitate active contribution of Directors in Board activities.
 He also ensures that all Directors are properly briefed on issues arising at Board meetings and have received adequate, complete and reliable information in a timely manner with the assistance of the company secretary.